hackmysql/website/content/book-7.md

   - /post/book-7/
 disqus_url: "https://hackmysql.com/post/book-7/"
 series: "Behind the Book"
+params:
+  description: "Heartbeat tables have measured MySQL replication lag for over a decade, but with multi-threaded replication (MTR) the approach has limitations.
+Can we do better?"
 ---

 We've been measuring MySQL replication lag with heartbeats for more than a decade.